All Episodes

 I forget the guest that was on last night.

-Um, but nonetheless, uh callously throw around the term hate crop.
+But nonetheless, callously throw around the term hate crime.

-Callus is tying somebody up for uh a long period of time and using a knife to cut them and brutalize them and cut their clothing and terrify uh and to do this all to a person who has uh mental uh disabilities in the first place uh uh that that is callous.
+Callous is tying somebody up for a long period of time and using a knife to cut them and brutalize them and cut their clothing and terrify and to do this all to a person who has mental disabilities in the first place.

-Uh maybe she I maybe she meant a different word there, but I I that's it for me at least it seems like the real just like the real threat after a terrorist attack is Islamophobia, the real threat after this anti-Trump, anti-white person hate crime attack is that we're gonna throw around the term hate crime needlessly or something like that.
+For me, at least, it seems like the real, just like the real threat after a terrorist attack is Islamophobia, the real threat after this anti-Trump, anti-white person hate crime attack is that we're going to throw around the term hate crime needlessly or something like that.

 I don't know.

-That's seems to be what's what's offered up there.
+That seems to be what's offered up there.

-I just checked before that maybe this is this has changed or this will change.
+I just checked before, and maybe this has changed or this will change.

-National Bird Day, which I didn't know that was I didn't know that was a thing.
+National Bird Day, which I didn't know that was a thing.

-Nothing about this uh horrific 30-minute long video posted all over the internet that anybody can see.
+Nothing about this horrific 30-minute long video posted all over the internet that anybody can see.

-I I don't think you're going to see uh MSNBC or CNN running panel after panel on what we should do.
+I don't think you're going to see MSNBC or CNN running panel after panel on what we should do.

 How do we come together?